PCR Reaction Components

 - Describe how DNA molecules separate in an agarose gel.

-- Describe how agarose gel electrophoresis can be used to determine if the β-globin gene was successfully amplified by PCR.
+- Describe how agarose gel electrophoresis can be used to determine if the insulin gene was successfully amplified by PCR.

-- Purify the mRNA molecules produced by a cell.
+- Purify the mRNA molecules from a cell.

-- Add ribonuclease H (RNase H) to digest the majority of the mRNA.
-RNase H is a viral endonuclease that recognizes RNA:DNA hybrid molecules and cuts the RNA component.
-One consequence of RNase H treatment is that the mRNA is cleaved to produce the RNA primers required to synthesize the second DNA strand.
+- Add ribonuclease H (RNase H) to digest portions of the mRNA.
+RNase H is a viral endonuclease that recognizes a RNA:DNA double-helix and cuts phosphodiester bonds within the RNA component.
+One consequence of RNase H treatment is that the mRNA is cleaved to produce free 3'-OH groups required to synthesize a second DNA strand.

 Insert a figure here that illustrates reverse transcription PCR.